Efficient implementation of quantum signal processing via the adiabatic-impulse model: quantum signal processing based on double Landau-Zener-Stückelberg-Majorana transitions

-Here we describe how to use double LZSM transitions \cite{Ryzhov_2024} for realizing QSP.
-Double LZSM transitions allow eliminating the huge time variability of each QSP rotation around the $x$-axis. \textit{A double LZSM transition is fully equivalent to a Mach-Zehnder interferometer with two beam splitters} (LZSM transitions) with a phase gain between beam splitters or LZSM transitions and interferometry between states \cite{Oliver2005,Ivakhnenko_2023,Kuzmanovic2024} (adiabatic evolution).
+Here we describe how to use double LZSM transitions for realizing QSP.
+This allows eliminating the huge time variability of each QSP rotation around the $x$-axis. \textit{A double LZSM transition is fully equivalent to a Mach-Zehnder interferometer with two beam splitters} (LZSM transitions) with a phase gain between beam splitters or LZSM transitions and interferometry between states (adiabatic evolution) \cite{Oliver2005,Ivakhnenko_2023,Kuzmanovic2024}.
 Here we use $\mathcal{P}=0.5$, which is equivalent to a (commonly used in photonics) 50/50 beam splitter.

-In particular, the Mach-Zehnder interferometer in photonic quantum computers is used as a \textit{programmable quantum gate}, programmed by adjusting the phase gain between beam splitters \cite{Bogaerts2020,Dong2023,Heide2024}.
-To adjust the rotation angle of the signal rotation operator $W$, we use adjustable additional free evolution between two LZSM transitions.
-For a double LZSM transition \cite{Ryzhov_2024} with adjustable phase gain between two transitions, we have
+In particular, the Mach-Zehnder interferometer in photonic quantum computers is used as a \textit{controllable quantum gate}, controlled by adjusting the phase gain between beam splitters \cite{Bogaerts2020,Dong2023,Heide2024}.
+To adjust the rotation angle of the signal operator $W$, we use an adjustable additional free evolution between two LZSM transitions.
+For a double LZSM transition \cite{Ivakhnenko_2023} with adjustable phase gain between two transitions, we have